 TiDB is compatible with MySQL, you can use MySQL statements directly in most of the cases.
 For unsupported features, see Compatibility with MySQL.

-To experiment with SQL and test out TiDB compatibility with MySQL queries, you can run TiDB directly in your web browser without installing it.
+To experiment with SQL and test out TiDB compatibility with MySQL queries, you can try TiDB Playground.
 You can also first deploy a TiDB cluster and then run SQL statements in it.

 This page walks you through the basic TiDB SQL statements such as DDL, DML and CRUD operations.
 For a complete list of TiDB statements, see TiDB SQL Syntax Diagram.

 SQL is divided into the following 4 types according to their functions:

 DDL (Data Definition Language): It is used to define database objects, including databases, tables, views, and indexes.

 DML (Data Manipulation Language): It is used to manipulate application related records.

 DQL (Data Query Language): It is used to query the records after conditional filtering.